Test Center Requirements

 - Has a designated room for testing that can be secured.

-- Able to supply the required equipment, space, and staff for delivering CLEP exams.
+- Able to supply the required equipment, space, and eligible staff for delivering CLEP exams.
 No minimum number of testing workstations is required.

-- Provide dedicated proctoring.
+- Provides dedicated proctoring.

 Staff Qualification Requirements